Bedbug

 If the bedbug is somehow identified as such before anyone lies on it, or if there are witnesses, it will abandon its disguise, unfolding its wooden-textured limbs and revealing grasping claws and vicious teeth.
 (It has two sets of jaws, one in the center of the “mattress”, and one at the “foot” of the bed, appearing between the mattress and the frame.
 It can only use one of these per round, however.)

-Once per round, it can breath a puff of sleeping gas at a single target with 3″, which will affect them as per a sleep spell,regardless of their hit dice, if they fail save vs. breath weapon.
+Once per round, it can breathe a puff of sleeping gas at a single target with 3″, which will affect them as per a sleep spell, regardless of their hit dice, if they fail a save vs. breath weapon.
 It can also bite and claw at any adjacent creatures, dividing these attacks as it sees fit.

 The preferred lair for bedbugs is places where it is not noticeably out of place, that is, areas where humanoid creatures normally sleep.
 They are particularly common in roadside inns (leaving the innkeeper to believe a traveler has simply absconded without paying their bill), abandoned farmhouses that may draw the weary looking for shelter, or flophouses in areas of a city where a few disappearances go unnoticed.